|

 well with most humans, particularly Illuskans, Tethyrians, Chondathans,

+and Damarans.
 Shield dwarves see half-orcs as little better than their hated

 brethren, although exceptions do exist.
 The Stout Folk of the North